Biofilms: A Major Scourge

 The Challenge of Removing and Preventing Biofilms

 The challenge of removing biofilms and preventing biofouling requires knowledge of the behaviour of bacteria on surfaces at a micro or even nano scale.
 The University of Glasgow's School of Engineering is actively researching the effects of biofouling on water systems and potential treatments.
-Essential metrology and analytical support is provided by the Imaging Spectroscopy and Analysis Centre (ISAAC), based in the University’s School of Geographical and Earth Sciences (GES).
-ISAAC has an array of instruments, particularly ESEM and Raman microscopy, able to characterise bacterial distribution and surfaces.
+Essential metrology and analytical support is provided by the Geoanalytical Electron Microscopy and Spectroscopy centre (GEMS), based in the University’s School of Geographical and Earth Sciences (GES).
+GEMS has an array of instruments, particularly ESEM and Raman microscopy, able to characterise bacterial distribution and surfaces.
 Through such analysis, the effectiveness of biocides, nanoparticiles, surface chemistry solutions, and other treatment systems on biofilms can be proven.

 Download the full Biofilms: A Major Scourge case study.